unjs/nitro/README.md

 ### Advanced

 **⚠️ Caution!
-These options are considered advanced and things can go bad if misconfigured.** Nitro and presets provide best defaults.
+These options are considered advanced, and things can go wrong if misconfigured.** nitro and presets provide the best defaults.

 #### `nodeModulesDirs`